Magallanes station

-Magallanes station is an elevated Manila Metro Rail Transit (MRT) station situated on Line 3.
-The station is named after the adjacent Magallanes district of Makati, which in turn is named after Ferdinand Magellan, who discovered the Philippines for Spain on April 15, 1521.
+Magallanes station is an elevated Metro Rail Transit (MRT) station located on the MRT Line 3 (MRT-3) system in Makati.
+The station is named after barangay Magallanes of Makati, which in turn is named after Ferdinand Magellan.
 Although the station is named after Magallanes, it also serves passengers from Kayamanan-C and barangays Dasmariñas, Pio del Pilar, and San Lorenzo in Makati, and those from Taguig.

 The station is the twelfth station for trains headed to Taft Avenue and the second station for trains headed to North Avenue.
 It is the last station in Makati before it crosses over to Pasay.